cfoss-coveo/search-ui/README.md

 - `noneq`
 : Search for anything but the search terms in input
 - `fqocct`
-: Search for all of the search terms in input
+: Search for all of the search terms in input, matching on title or URL only
 - `fqupdate`
 : Search for search terms in input, on pages that have been modified only since a certain amount of time.
 Options are: `datemodified_dt:[now-1day to now]`, `datemodified_dt:[now-7days to now]`, `datemodified_dt:[now-1month to now]`, `datemodified_dt:[now-1year to now]`
 - `dmn`